dhirmadi/mwapclient/ROLE_PROCESSING_FIX.md

 ### Primary Issues Identified:

-1. **API Endpoint Mismatch** (CRITICAL)
+1. **Response Processing Issues** (CRITICAL)
-   - Frontend was calling `/users/me/roles` which likely doesn't exist on the v3 API
+   - The `/users/me/roles` endpoint was working correctly
-   - Backend logs showed successful API calls, but for different endpoints
+   - The issue was in how the frontend processed the API response
-   - Roles endpoint was failing silently, causing roles to remain null/false
+   - Response structure validation and normalization was missing

 2. **State Update Race Condition** (HIGH)
    - React state updates are asynchronous, but debugging was showing old state values